-On December 29, 2014, pursuant to the terms of the Stock Purchase Agreements, the former officers and stockholders forgave advances of \$26,731 and accrued compensation of \$15,400, respectively or \$42,131 in aggregate.
+On December 29, 2014, pursuant to the terms of the Stock Purchase Agreements, the former officers and stockholders forgave the advances to the Company totaled \$26,731 and the accrued compensation of \$15,400, respectively or \$42,131 in aggregate.
 The gains arising on forgiveness of these liabilities were recorded as contributions to capital and accordingly recognized in additional paid in capital.